vncnthgy/midtermactivity2/README.md

 3. **Edit Product:**

     -   Allow users to edit existing products.
 This can be:
+        -   In-place editing by clicking on a product and displaying editing fields.
+        -   Separate edit page for each product accessed through a click action.
     -   Update the product data in storage on user changes.
     -   Implement form validation to ensure proper data entry.
     -   Animate the update of product details when edited.